Aki78/AirportHeistGroup3MetropoliaProject/README.md

 ### Project Diagram

-This diagram shows how our different python files interact with each other.
-At the moment we are using Godot, a game engine, but in the future we will create our user interface through javascript.
+This diagram shows how our different files interact with each other.
+At the moment we are using Godot, a game engine to run our game, python to run our backend, react for our website and SQL to store the game's data.

 <p align="center">
     <img src="./Poster/tree_diagrams/project_diagram_2.png">